SenseLogic/PENDOWN/README.md

 ## Extensibility

-Tags can be added or redefined :
+Tags can be added or redefined with the `!` modifier :

 ```
 {{^!%%% <progress$/>,!$$$ <del$>,!$$$ </del>\}}